 Research and Analysis at Hargreaves Lansdown

-Hargreaves Lansdown offers plenty of educational tools that are well-structured and high-quality, so it’s a good option for beginners looking to learn how to invest in stocks.
+Hargreaves Lansdown offers plenty of educational tools that are well-structured and high-quality, so it’s an option for beginners looking to learn how to invest in stocks.
 It allows users to get access to a large number of guides and generates an extensive amount of educational articles.
 Moreover, investors can sign up for a demonstration account and a free share alert service to get familiar with the services offered by the broker.

 Charting/Technical Analysis Tools

-Hargreaves is not the best option if you are looking for an in-depth technical analysis charting package.
+Hargreaves is not the most popular option if you are looking for an in-depth technical analysis charting package.
 Overall, it supports interactive charts with basic indicators but the range of analyzing tools and indicators is very limited and the user interface makes it quite difficult to efficiently analyze securities.
 Hargreaves Lansdown charting, for example, does not allow you to draw support and resistance levels neither using Fibonacci retracements/fan.
 These can be crucial if you intend to engage in daily or swing trading.

 Research and Market News

 While Hargreaves Lansdownfalls short in offering advanced charting tools, it supports a variety of research tools, market news, and updates for investors.
 One thing that bothered us, though, is the complexity of the platform and the navigation on Hargreaves’ website.
 For example, the shares page is not informative in terms of global markets, and specific markets such as FX, commodities, etc are not available.
-As an investor, you will have to get a sense of the market’s condition in one quick look.
+As an investor, you will have to get a sense of the market’s condition in one look.

 Nevertheless, if you manage to navigate on Hargreaves’ platform successfully, you can find useful information.
 The broker provides stock market reports, company news, AIM, and Small-Cap news, and more.
 Another useful research tool that Interactive Hargreaves Lansdown offers is Share Research and Insight that includes share tips and in-depth analysis of UK and global companies.